syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Various-Filter-options-for-Suggestion.md

 # Various Filter Options for Suggestion

-The `SuggestionMode` property provides various option to filter the data according to the text entered.

-N> By default, there are eight types of suggestion modes.
+By default, the items that matches with the starting letter will be displayed as suggestion.
+This phenomenon can be changed using  `SuggestionMode` property, which provides various option to filter the data according to the text entered.
+There are eight types of suggestion modes and are described as follows

 ## Words that Starts with Input Text